 Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

-Why do some problems seem to defy our ability to solve them?
-Are they genuinely unsolvable, or is their complexity simply beyond our comprehension?
-Do we lack the necessary resources — human, material, or otherwise?
-Or perhaps the issue lies not in our problem-solving abilities but in our capacity to recognize and acknowledge the progress we achieve?
+Why do some problems seem impervious to solutions?
+Are they genuinely unsolvable, or do they simply exceed our current comprehension?
+Is it a lack of resources—human, material, or otherwise?
+Or is the issue not with our problem-solving ability at all but with our failure to recognize progress when it happens?

-I understand that much of my perspective is influenced by my circumstances — call it luck, blessings, or even privilege.
-I recognize its existence.
-However, that alone cannot fully explain the gap between the pessimism I hear and the progress I see.
+I acknowledge that my perspective is influenced by my own circumstances—call it luck, blessings, or privilege.
+But that alone doesn’t explain the chasm between the doom-laden discourse and the tangible progress unfolding before us.

 “When problems become rare, we count more things as problems.
 Our studies suggest that when the world gets better, we become harsher critics of it, and this can cause us to mistakenly conclude that it hasn’t gotten better at all.
 Progress, it seems, tends to mask itself.”